-They say that “knowledge is power” but you know what else is power?
-Deadlifting twice your bodyweight and benching 100kg/220lbs.
-And to be able to do that, you must know what are compound exercises and what are the best compound workouts to build muscle and lose weight with.
+They say that “knowledge is power”, but you know what else is power?
+Deadlifting twice your body weight and benching 100kg/220lbs.
+And to do that, you must know what compound exercises are and how to use them to build muscle and lose weight.

-There are many compound exercises to choose from but I use the below five as my go-to way to build muscle and lose weight.
-Not surprisingly, most of the below exercises are also used in the best full-body workout and best push-pull-legs workout; they are tried and tested movements that guarantee results.
+There are many compound exercises, but I use the five below as my go-to way to build muscle and lose weight.
+Not surprisingly, most of them are also used in the best full-body workout and push-pull-legs workouts; they are tried and tested movements that guarantee results.

 What Are Compound Exercises?

 Compound exercises are movements that work multiple muscle groups at the same time.
 However, they’re not all created equal.
 We don’t just rate them on how many muscle groups they involve but also on their complexity and their loading potential.
 The sweet spot for a beginner (or even an experienced trainee looking to get brutally strong and add muscle) is a compound movement that uses multiple muscle groups, isn’t too complex and has significant loading potential.